cgaston/Maze-Generator/README.md

 # Maze-Generator
-this is a maze generator
+this is my first c++ program and is a basic maze generator